When is labour induced?

 Most women go into labour spontaneously by the time they are 42 weeks pregnant.
 If your pregnancy lasts longer than 42 weeks and you decide not to have your labour induced, you should be offered increased monitoring to check your baby's wellbeing.

-Why you might be offered induction
+Why you might be induced

 If you are overdue

-If your waters break early (premature rupture of membranes)
+If your waters break early

 If your waters break more than 24 hours before delivery, there is an increased risk of infection to you and your baby.
 You may need a caesarean, and your baby may be vulnerable to problems associated with being premature if your waters break before 37 weeks of pregnancy.